smartdevicelink/sdl_evolution/proposals/nnnn-mobile-dynamic-menu-cell-updating.md

 ## Motivation

-Currently, updating the menu through the menu manager in any way (even if the menu is only updated to add or remove a single cell) requires that the entire menu be deleted and added again.
-We should update our code to allow for updating the menu and dynamically determining which cells need to be deleted and which cells need to be added.
+Currently, updating the menu through the menu manager (even if the menu is only updated to add or remove a single cell) requires that the entire menu be deleted and added again.

+The code should be improved to allow for updating the menu by dynamically determining which cells need to be deleted and which cells need to be added.

 ## Proposed solution

 To solve this problem, we need a way to look at the old menu array, the new menu array, and determine adding / removing cells based on the differences.

-The first problem to be solved is to determine equality of cells.
+The first problem to be solved is how to determine equality of cells.
 We don't currently do this for `SDLMenuCell`, but we do for `SDLChoiceCell`.
-The implementation of equality in `SDLMenuCell` will be very close to `SDLChoiceCell`, using the properties' values to create a hash and comparing those hashes.
+The implementation of equality in `SDLMenuCell` will be very close to `SDLChoiceCell`; we will use the properties' values to create a hash and then compare those hashes.

 The second problem is to determine which adds and removals are necessary to turn the old / current menu array into the new menu array.
-We also need to consider sub-menus.
-Additionally complicating this issue is that existing menu cells cannot be moved, they must be removed and re-added, and if they have submenu cells, all those cells need to be removed and re-added as well.
+Submenus will also need to be considered.
+However, there is no API to simply move a menu cell.
+Moving a cell requires it to be removed and re-added, and if the cell has submenu cells, all those cells will be automatically removed and will need to be re-added as well.

 ### Algorithm Steps